 The learnings from the trials will pave the way for the transition of Victoria’s 4,000-strong bus fleet to be zero emissions, providing practical information such as depot charging needs and capacity, infrastructure and energy network requirements, environmental outcomes, customer expectations and commercial arrangements.

 The trials will also support the Victorian economy by boosting the transport equipment, manufacturing and electricity supply sectors, driving the local development of skills and innovation and contributing to economies with established bus manufacturers.

 From 2025, all new buses purchased in Victoria will be zero emissions, which is critical to helping the state achieve its legislated commitment of zero net emissions by 2050.

 It’s all part of Victoria’s Bus Plan to deliver a modern, productive and environmentally sustainable bus network.

 Who is involved in the trials and where will the buses be operating?

-In regional Victoria, Seymour Passenger Services will trial three electric buses operating from its Seymour depot, providing the first complete electric town bus network.
+In regional Victoria, Seymour Passenger Services is trialling three electric buses operating from its Seymour depot, providing Victoria's first completely electric town bus network.

 How were the trial operators selected?